umesh-kushwaha/spring-boot-spring-security-thymeleaf/README.md

     }

 There are two types of authentication mechanism are provided 1).
 DAOAuthentication and 2).
 LDAPAuthentication.
 For these two we have extednded AuthenticationProvider implementation of their respective appropriate classes.
-Which type of authentication mechanism will be used are described by `authentication.type` property in application.properties (i.e OAUTH for DOA and LDAP for LDAP).
+Which type of authentication mechanism will be used are described by `authentication.type` property in application.properties (i.e `authentication.type=OAUTH` for DOA and `authentication.type=LDAP` for LDAP).